RishiMalhotra920/cavern-under-gates/README.md

 # cavern-under-gates

-Cavern under gates is a game that calculates the shortest path that allows a player to scram from the start to the end of a maze and allows the player
+Cavern under gates is a game that calculates the shortest path that allows a player to scram from the start to the end of a maze.

 ## Find-the-Orb Phase